mrippey/Almost-APT/README.md

 ## :construction: This project is still under active development

-# Almost-APT

-After watching the tutorial by [maksimKorzh](https://github.com/maksimKorzh/code-monkey-search), I was intrigued to find out what I could also do with some Flask and MongoDB.

-Almost-APT provides users with a searchable database of cyber threat actors who have not quite yet been designated as APT's (Advanced Persistent Threats).
-As additional functionality is added, I hope this app will allow researchers or anyone interested to get a quick grasp of threat groups who may not be well known.

-Information currently available to users:
-* Countries targeted
-* Sectors targeted
-* Malware used

 ## :clipboard: TODO:
 * Get rid of the Python List output in the information displayed to the user.